 And this power, unless previously varied, revoked or renewed, shall come to an end at the conclusion of the Annual General Meeting of the Company next following the passing of this Resolution or, if earlier, on the expiry of 15 months from the passing of this resolution.
-The authority being sought under this Resolution is in addition to that obtained at the General Meeting of the Company held on 12 December 2016.
+The authority being sought under this Resolution is in addition to existing authorities.

-10. Authority to make market purchases
+8. Authority to make market purchases